§ 66-294.1. Duties of Attorney General.

 (2) Compliant nonparticipating manufacturers. - A list of the nonparticipating manufacturers whose applications for inclusion have been found to be complete and accurate and whose escrow agreements have been approved by the Office of the Attorney General.
 The list must include those brand families that the manufacturer has identified to the Attorney General, in accordance with G.S.
 66-294.

 (b) Supplemental Lists. - The Office of the Attorney General must supplement the annual lists as necessary to reflect additions to or deletions of manufacturers and brand families.
 The Attorney General shall delete a nonparticipating manufacturer and its brand families from the list if it determines that the manufacturer fails to comply with the duties listed in G.S.
 66-294.
 The Attorney General must add a nonparticipating manufacturer and its brand families to the list if it determines all of the following:

-(1) The nonparticipating manufacturer has submitted an application under G.S.
+(1) The nonparticipating manufacturer, as well as any joint and severally liable importer, has submitted an application under G.S.
 66-294, and it is found to be complete and accurate.